elliottpaulrees/NAIS-Tech/ibdp_python.md

 - Inform the user what you want them to enter.
 - Collect data from the user in the correct data type
 - Output the data to the console in a formatted way using the print command.
 - Write the data to a .txt file for future processing.
+You may want to use the following website for support: https://www.w3schools.com/python/python_file_handling.asp

 Add a screenshot of your code to formative.